Get our Free Guide to Landing a Job

 Speaking a Second Language

-If you’re looking to learn a second language, try classes at your local college, online classes, or even apps like Duolingo.
+If you’re looking to upskill with a second language, try classes at your local college, online classes, or even apps like Duolingo.

 Show Me the Money